shantnu/Path/content/hidden-message-gita-dark-night-soul.md

 And that is why the Mother teaches compassion.
 One who has no compassions for oneself can *never* have it for others.

 ## The Scared Child

 And this is the biggest tragedy of all.
 Our biggest enemy is a scared child, a child looking for an ounce of love.
 And we don't even have that to give it.

-Ultimately, the ego must die.
-It must be killed, for while it lives, it will keep attacking itself, it will keep self harming until it destroy itself.
+Ultimately, the ego must be defeated.
+For while it lives, it will keep attacking itself, it will keep self harming until it destroy itself.

 But the Teacher and the Mother do not wish for us to become monsters as we fight the ego.
 We must remain Aware, Compassionate and loving.
 The ultimate war is fought by the Mother.
 Over time, the Light of the Divine will melt the forces of Darkness.

-There is little or nothing for us to be done- and this is what makes so many spiritual people unhappy. they want secret techniques, shaktipat from enlightened Gurus, powerful mantras, special meditations.
+There is little or nothing for us to be done- and this is what makes so many spiritual people unhappy.
+They want secret techniques, shaktipat from enlightened Gurus, powerful mantras, special meditations.
 These things might work, but they never defeat the ego, as the ego takes over the meditation.
 It always does.

 The way to defeat the Darkness is to surrender to the Mother Energy, to let her work through us, to let her Heal us.
 To listen to the Inner Teacher as he guides us on our path.